 - conflict resolution

 - service/product delivery

 - cost management

 The Difference Between Vendor Management and Contract Management

-Vendor management involves a business-supplier relationship.
+Vendor contract management best practises involves a business-supplier relationship.
 A vendor manager primarily focuses on maximizing results for a business by improving the supplier relationship.
 Vendor managers take a comprehensive approach with their supplier relationships that span across various projects and multiple contracts.
 The vendor manager most likely has several different points of contact they communicate with in the supplier company.

 Contract management is simply focused on contracts.
 A contract manager works with both suppliers and the contract management team to achieve business goals.
 Contract managers also understand and follow contract requirements while focusing on supplier relationships through the lens of the needs and terms of a single contract.